jamiedraws/BEM/readme.md

 }
 ```

-Okay, now my css is separated from my html so I can choose which headers I want my styling to apply to.
+Okay, now my css is separated from my HTML so I can choose which headers I want my styling to apply to.

 Imagine our website has two headers that look very similar to one another but are just colored differently.
 You're probably thinking about using the same css classes to handle most of the work, right?
 Okay, so say I do that.
 Now, they look exactly the same.
 So, how can I change the color for this other header?